dustinbrownman/hack4r_news/README.md

 create your database, and then `rake db:schema:load` to load the database schema (note that the poltergeist gem requires PhantomJS).

+Or you can check it out on [Heroku](http://hack4r-news.herokuapp.com).

 Enjoy!